Battle of Cerro Corá

 The Paraguayan War was dragging on for more than five years and, after numerous battles, the Paraguayan army had been reduced to the elderly, the sick and children.
 The battle of Acosta Ñu was the last major combat of the war, which from then on was restricted to occasional skirmishes in the final months of 1869 and beginning of 1870.
 During this period, the Count of Eu, the allied commander-in-chief, organized expeditions in search of Solano López, following the path his column had taken.
 Along the way, López's and Eu's men made the civilian population suffer, either because of alleged conspiracies against López, or because of the looting and mistreatment inflicted by imperial troops.
 On 8 February 1870, López and his column reached Cerro Corá.

 Conditions in the camp were deplorable, with the five hundred people who accompanied López in extreme hunger.
 In Cerro Corá, one head of cattle was slaughtered a day to feed everyone.
 The defensive positions organized by López were deficient, and to this was added the weak armament present.
 Brazilian troops, with about 2,600 men under the command of general José Antônio Correia da Câmara, approached and surrounded the camp, without López's knowledge.
 On 1 March they attacked on two sides: from the front and from the rear.
 The two defensive points, on the Tacuara and Aquidaban streams, quickly fell and the assault on the camp lasted a few minutes, with the resistance dispersing soon after.

 López was surrounded by the Brazilians and, after refusing to surrender, was wounded with a spear by corporal Francisco Lacerda, fleeing into the forest soon after.
 General Câmara followed him and found him close to the Aquidaban stream, where he again refused to surrender, being shot by João Soares.
 The facts surrounding his death are shrouded in disagreements and inaccuracies.
 The battle ended soon after, with about 100 Paraguayans killed, 240 captured and seven Brazilians wounded.
 Time has given rise to interpretations of López's figure, portraying him both as a cruel tyrant and as a great Paraguayan leader.
-Over the years, the name Cerro Corá would become part of Paraguayan culture, baptizing streets, buildings, the park, in addition to being the title of a feature film from 1978, whose production became an outstanding work in the country.
+Over the years, the name Cerro Corá would become part of Paraguayan culture, baptizing streets, buildings, a national park, in addition to being the title of a feature film from 1978.